vkhungund/QtPicoScope/README.md

 # QtPicoScope
-Qt 5.14 implementation for streaming Picoscope 4424
+Qt 5.14 implementation for streaming Picoscopes

+Use QtCharts to Draw Waveform